mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 The biggest flaw with the motherboard was its limited compatibility.
 The AMD 3000G came out in XX and the XX motherboard came out in XX, so it should have been compatible.
 It even advertised the BIOS revision it shipped with as compatible with my CPU, but it didn't work until I upgraded to BIOS revision XX.

-The other weakness with the motherboard was how poorly the BIOS update worked.
-It's supposed to support native updating, but it didn't work.
-I had to do the update myself.

-But aside from that, it's been fine as far as BIOS goes.

-I'm happy with it, and the BIOS UI is fine, but the BIOS itself is flaky.
-It didn't work with the Athlon 3000G CPU even though it claims that revision XX was compatible.
-It worked better after I upgraded to revision XX.

-Its BIOS upgrade utility was completely broken.
+The BIOS upgrade utility was completely broken.
 It claimed that I had the latest BIOS when I didn't, so I had to upgrade manually by downloading the files and loading them on a thumbdirve.

 {{<gallery caption="The ASUS EZ Flash utility claimed I had the latest BIOS at version 2203.
 The ASUS website offered BIOS version 5862, so I had to update manually.">}}
 {{<img src="ez-bios-1.png" alt="TODO" maxWidth="450px">}}